horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/bitcoin/how-long-does-it-take-for-a-bitcoin-transaction-to-complete.md

-# How long does it take for a Bitcoin transaction to complete?
+# How long Bitcoin transaction takes?

 Bitcoin transactions are added to blockchain every 10 minutes in 1MB sized blocks holding a few thousand of recently made transactions.
 A transaction considered completed when the block that includes it has been added to the Bitcoin blockchain.